tedsluis/dump1090.socket30003/README.md

 ````

 ### Run installer

 Files wil be copied to the install directory.

 ````
 $ ./install.pl
 ````
+The files are now installed in the install directory from where you should use the scripts.

 ### Add socket30003.pl as a crontab job

+Of cource you can run 'socket30003.pl' from teh commandline, but if you want to leave it running for days or weeks you should add it as a crontab job.
 ````
 $ sudo crontab -e